 Injury Attorneys | Restoring LivesTM

-/ Prior Injuries Can Affect New Insurance Claim Blog Posts/ Prior Injuries Can Affect New Insurance Claims
+/ Blog/ Prior Injuries Can Affect New Insurance Claims

 Insurance companies typically defend against personal injury claims by seeking to prove that there are in fact no new injuries or that new injuries are actually aggravations of preexisting injuries whenever they can.
 Then, making this argument, they make low settlement offers.
 Courts have found, however, that injured persons have a right to collect damages for new injuries and aggravations of preexisting injuries.